bioinfo-pf-curie/mpiSORT/README.txt

 1) Release notes
 -------------

+Release 1.0 from 25/11/2016

+1) Bug fix at the beginning of the programm during the parsing of the SAM.<br />
+2) Need to test if the MPI sctructures scale very large buffer (above 5Gb per job).<br />

 Release 1.0 from 23/11/2016

 1) Remove the limit in  MPI_file_read_at  of 1 Gb per read buffer.<br />